blitzmartin/lesson-hunter/README.md

      playback for Premium subscribers.

-Both your LLM API key and your YouTube API key are stored in your OS's secure credential store (via `keytar`) — never written to disk in plain text.
+Both your LLM API key and your YouTube API key are stored in your OS's secure credential store (via `keytar`) - never written to disk in plain text.

 ## Using LessonHunter

-1. **New course**: enter a topic, pick a skill level (beginner/intermediate/advanced), a language, a video count range (1–5 / 6–15 / 15–30), and optional notes (e.g.
+1. **New course**: enter a topic, pick a skill level (beginner/intermediate/advanced), a language, a video count range (1–5 / 6–15 / 15–30) and optional notes (e.g.
    "focus on practical examples", "avoid framework X").
-2. The AI agent researches the topic, builds an ordered syllabus of sub-topics, and picks the best-fitting YouTube video for each one — weighing relevance, appropriate duration, recency, and view count, with a short rationale for why each video was chosen.
+2. The AI agent researches the topic, builds an ordered syllabus of sub-topics and picks the best-fitting YouTube video for each one - weighing relevance, appropriate duration, recency and view count, with a short rationale for why each video was chosen.
 3. **Course view**: a sidebar shows the syllabus and your progress; the main panel plays the selected video for the current sub-topic, with space for your own notes